Guatemala City, Guatemala: What to pack, what to wear, and when to go [2023]

 Airlines charge large prices for overweight luggage.
 Avoid penalties with this

-If you see the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:
+If you go to the Ixchel Museum of traditional costumes, wear museum-appropriate clothing and take:

 February

-If you vacation in Guatemala City during February, you will probably notice that it is warm, somewhat hazy and dry with little rain.
-Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the 50s F (low 10s C).
-Humidity is generally between 40 and 50% during the day.
+If you go to Guatemala City in February, you will notice that it is warm, somewhat hazy and dry with little rain.
+Daytime temperatures are in the low 70s F (low 20s C).

 What to wear/what to pack: